Chandrika987/AI-Lead-Enrichment-and-Audit-Automation-Platform/README.md

 # Project Overview

-This project is an AI-powered lead enrichment and business audit automation platform built as part of the SimplifiQ AI Software Developer Intern Assessment.
+This project is an AI-powered lead enrichment and business audit automation platform

 The platform automates the complete workflow from lead submission to AI-generated business analysis and outreach automation.